 Exercise practices that will teach you how to stretch

-What started off as a spiritual practice in India has transformed into a modern form of exercise that the world has fallen in love with.
-It teaches a number of postures and movements that build muscular strength and flexibility.
+What started as a spiritual practice in India has transformed into a modern form of exercise that the world has fallen in love with.
+It teaches several postures and movements that build muscular strength and flexibility.
 The focus here is on the core and on slow deliberate movements that build resilience in the mind and body.

 The difference between stretching and warming up

-While it has been mentioned several times throughout the article, it is important that you don’t confuse stretching with warming up.
-Many novice athletes or gymmers confuse stretching with warming-up and experience injuries.
+While it has been mentioned several times throughout the article, you mustn’t confuse stretching with warming up.
+Many novice athletes or gymmers confuse stretching with warming up and experience injuries.

 Warming up safely